 Are fringe benefits taxable?

 It depends.
 Some fringe benefits are fully taxable, some are partially taxable, and some are tax-free for employees.
-We’ll get into more details below, but the rule of thumb is that any form of compensation or benefit provided to an employee is subject to tax unless the IRS has explicitly ruled it’s not.
+As a rule of thumb, any compensation or benefit provided to an employee is subject to tax unless the IRS explicitly states otherwise.

 What are some taxable fringe benefits?

-Most fringe benefits are considered taxable forms of non-monetary compensation.
-Keep in mind that, similar to how a standard employee’s wages are reported, taxable fringe benefits will need to be accounted for on an employee’s W-2.
-(Our in-depth guide on how to complete a W-2 form gets into a bit more detail if you’re stumped.)
+Most fringe benefits count as taxable, non-monetary compensation.
+Similar to how you report standard wages, you need to account for taxable fringe benefits on an employee’s W-2.
+Our in-depth guide on how to complete a W-2 form gets into more detail if you get stuck.

-Some common examples of these taxable fringe benefits are listed in the chart below — but for any specific questions, it’s best to speak to your accountant or bookkeeper if you’re at all unsure about your obligations.
+The table below lists some common examples of taxable fringe benefits.
+For specific questions, it’s best to speak with your accountant or bookkeeper if you’re unsure about your obligations.

 What are some non-taxable fringe benefits?

-The fringe benefits that are considered non-taxable are those that fall under specific IRS exclusion rules.
-For example, the IRS has ruled that job-related education is generally not considered a taxable benefit.
-In most cases, these excluded benefits are not subject to traditional federal income tax withholding such as Social Security, Medicare, or FUTA taxes and you wouldn’t need to report them on a W-2 form.
-The IRS spells out conditions that can apply and it always pays to discuss the details with your accountant or bookkeeper.
+The IRS considers fringe benefits non-taxable when they fall under specific exclusion rules.
+For example, the IRS ruled that job-related education is generally not a taxable benefit.
+In most cases, these excluded benefits aren’t subject to federal income tax withholding, Social Security, Medicare, or FUTA taxes, and you don’t need to report them on a W-2.
+The IRS spells out conditions that apply, and it always pays to discuss the details with your accountant or bookkeeper.

 Some examples of non-taxable fringe benefits are listed in the table below.